ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 ## Normalize

-The Normalize layer contains styles that SHOULD normalize browser behaviour to a good default base state in all browsers.
+Only styles needed to normalize browser behaviour to a good default base state in all browsers SHOULD be defined on the Normalize layer.

 We MAY rely on dependencies e.g. for normalizing complex elements like input fields.
+Therefor, large portions of normalizing styles MAY be located on the Dependency layer.

 Elements that are heavily styled and overwritten on lower layers anyway SHOULD NOT be normalized.
 Resetting paragraph margins only to overwrite them again on the Elements layer is not necessary.